 After many years working with individuals with learning disabilities I qualified as a Learning Disability Nurse from University College of St Martin in March 1999.
 I have specialised in Challenging Behaviour for the majority of my career, I have worked laterly as a Community Learning Disability Nurse and prior to that roles in Forensic settings and assessment and treatment.
-I joined the University in December 2017 and have been keen to embed learning disabilities within the nursing cirriculum with a focus on health inequalities experienced.
+I joined the University in December 2017 and have been keen to embed learning disabilities within the nursing cirriculum with a focus on health inequalities and positive behavioural support.

 Qualifications and memberships